 What is the Best Way to Dispose of Medical Records?

 Now that you know more about HIPAA regulations and how to protect your business, it’s important to learn how to properly dispose of your physical and digital PHI documents.
-For physical documents, you should hire a HIPAA compliant shredding company, like PROSHRED®, for secure medical record shredding.
+For physical documents, you should hire a HIPAA compliant shredding company, like Proshred®, for secure medical record shredding.
 While many people believe deleting files on your computer is safe, that data is still being stored on your hard drive.
 To properly dispose of your digital information, you need to hire a shredding company to destroy your old hard drives, so the data is unrecoverable.

-If you’re looking for a shredding company to properly dispose of your old PHI documents, PROSHRED® Orange County is here to help.
+If you’re looking for a shredding company to properly dispose of your old PHI documents, Proshred® Orange County is here to help.
 With drop-off locations and mobile shredding trucks, our equipment can handle your old documents and hard drives with ease.
 Our goal is to protect your business and help you stay HIPAA compliant.
 For more information on our HIPAA compliant shredding services, call us today!

 Medical Record Shredding